 Without a filling, though, your condition will only get worse.
 You may experience more pain, and a larger cavity will require a dental crown to repair your tooth, which is more expensive and invasive.
 In some cases, your tooth may even become infected and require a root canal.

 In most cases, composite fillings will last between 10-20 years.
-The precise lifespan of your filling varies depending on a number of different factors, such as the location in your mouth, the material used to create the filling, and your overall oral health.
+The precise lifespan of your filling from our Bowling Green office varies depending on a number of different factors, such as the location in your mouth, the material used to create the filling, and your overall oral health.

 If your filling is ever lost or pulled out when eating, you need to have it replaced right away.
 This is because losing a filling exposes your vulnerable enamel, which can become decayed if you don’t have the filling replaced within a few days of losing it.